A Florence Itinerary: 7 Days of Italian Bliss

 Live like a local today by crossing the Arno into the Oltrarno area of the city.
 Considered the most authentic remaining neighbourhood of the city, it’s an essential stop on your Florence itinerary of 7 days.
 As you wander the streets and wonder if you could become a successful writer or artist if you changed career now (you should probably stick with your day job, sad as that is), step into one of the area’s many adorable shops and workshops and let yourself be charmed.
 For lunch, sample some wine and antipasti from the extensive list at Le volpi e l’uva.

 There’s no better way to spend an afternoon than exploring the Pitti Palace and the Boboli Gardens - enjoy the views of the city and entertain fantasies of holding tea parties on the expansive lawns.
 For dinner, you absolutely must order the sizzling truffle and cheese gnocchi at Osta Santo Spirito.

-You’ve made it to your last day of your Florence itinerary of 7 days, and by this point are probably considering if you could swing a long-term work from home agreement and move out here permanently.
-Instead of checking the real estate listings, visit Santa Croce, the burial place for the city’s great and good, and marvel at how the centuries tick by in this city and how nothing changes.
+You’ve made it to your last day of your Florence holiday, and by this point are probably considering if you could swing a long-term work from home agreement and move out here permanently.
+Instead of checking the real estate listings, visit Santa Croce, the burial place for the city’s great and good, and marvel at how the centuries tick by in this city with nothing changing.
 For an unforgettable last afternoon of your trip, take a walk up to the Piazzale Michelangelo with a bottle of wine and watch the sun sink below the Florentine horizon.
 Then for a blowout dinner, La Giostra is the place.
 Known for hosting celebrities and royalty alike, it has the perfect candlelit ambiance for you to hatch your plans to open a gelato shop in your home town.